alexistm96/alexistm96/README.md

 ### :man_technologist: About me:

-- 🔭 I’m currently working on my FIRST project, a website for a friend who is a nutritionist.
+- 🔭 I’m currently working at INOWU, a software development company based in Mexico, specializing in web and mobile apps for all kinds of customers.

-- 🌱 I’m currently learning Python on Udemy, HTML, CSS and JavaScript in FreeCodeCamp and by doing my first project.
+- 🌱 I’m currently enrolled in a great React Js course by AcadeMind, learning Kotlin for an Android app we are developing at work and open to any challenge!

 - 👯 I’m looking to collaborate on whatever I can!!!